 - Implementation of the systems that support effective practices

-All SLUSD schools are implementing School-Wide Positive Behavior Interventions and Support (PBIS) and are unique and in different phases of implementation.
-For more information about Positive Behavior Interventions and Support (PBIS) at your child’s school, please contact your site administrator.
+All SLUSD schools are implementing School-Wide Positive Behavior Interventions and Support (PBIS).
+For more information about Positive Behavior Interventions and Support (PBIS) at your child’s school, please get in touch with your site.